City

 4. Meat Cutter

-Slice and portion meat for sale.
-Follow safety and hygiene guidelines.
-Work in local grocery stores and butcher shops.
+Slice and package meat for retail.
+Work in grocery stores and butcher shops.
+Local stores like Kroger and local butcheries provide a steady income.

 Find Meat Cutter jobs in Madison, AL